 Unlearn survival

-Empowering individuals with disabilities and Epidermolysis Bullosa to transition into secure and independent lifestyles
+Supporting children with Epidermolysis Bullosa to transition into secure and independent lifestyles

 Real change & impact